 We want to be a part of your academic & career success

-GSP operates with the list of ethical standards below.
+Greener Scholarly Publications (GSP) operates with the list of ethical standards below.
 Authors are to adhere strictly to them.

-Plagiarism refers to a situation where someone duplicates/delivers part or the complete work (data, figures, text, or theories) of another person as if it were his/her own without proper acknowledgment and reference to the true owner.
+Plagiarism refers to a situation where someone duplicates/delivers part or the complete work (data, figures, text, or theories) of another person as if it were his/her own without proper acknowledgement and reference to the true owner.
 GSP has zero tolerance for plagiarism.

-According to the Office of Research Integrity, a person claiming authorship of a scholarly publication must have met the following criteria:
+A person claiming authorship of a scholarly publication must have met the following criteria:

 a.
 Substantial participation in conception and design of the study, or in analysis and interpretation of data;